rcossio/LearningBackend/readme.md

 7. Go to [http://localhost:8080/products/2](http://localhost:8080/products/2) to see product with ID 2.
 Or choose other IDs

-8. Regarding the managemente of the products: You can use GET methods in /products, /products/:productId.
+8. Regarding the management of the products: You can use GET methods in /products, /products/:productId.
 POST method in /products.
 PUT and DELETE method in  /products/:productId/

+9. You can go to http://localhost:8080/realproducts to enable socket.io connection.
+In parallel you can use postman to erase o create a new product.
+To update click on the Update button provided.
+Note that even if the connection is instantaneous, the app does not update the products loaded in memory.
+The update button forces the app to re-read the product files.
+This is not the ideal behaviour for the app, it must be improved.

 ### Known issues